databendlabs/databend-docs/docs/en/guides/30-sql-clients/01-jdbc/index.md

 If you are connecting to a self-hosted Databend instance, you can use the admin users specified in the [databend-query.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-query.toml) configuration file, or you can connect using an SQL user created with the [CREATE USER](/sql/sql-commands/ddl/user/user-create-user) command.

 For connections to Databend Cloud, you can use the default `cloudapp` user or an SQL user created with the [CREATE USER](/sql/sql-commands/ddl/user/user-create-user) command.
-Please note that the user account (email address) you use to log in to the Databend Cloud console cannot be used for connections.
-However, you can grant roles or privileges to users based on their email addresses.
-These user accounts, identified by their email addresses, can also function as SQL users in Databend Cloud.
-For more information, see [Members](/guides/cloud/manage/members).
+Please note that the user account you use to log in to the [Databend Cloud console](https://app.databend.com/) cannot be used for connecting to Databend Cloud.

 ## Tutorials